International Champagne Horse Registry

 Doc Bars Lil Bandit-sm.jpg (69302 bytes)

-Doc Bars Lil Bandit has been DNA confirmed to be Sable Champagne (ICHR Reg. #241) owned by Merlin & Jen Kemp of Wisconsin.
+Doc Bars Lil Bandit has been DNA confirmed to be Sable (ICHR Reg. #241) owned by Merlin & Jen Kemp of Wisconsin.

-Also sable, tested: CHA Champagne Taste (365), Bo's Champagne Bandalerro (381), Raffels Star (502 - who just had a sable foal by the horse listed at the top of this page), Champagnesugarcookie (503), Champagne Royal Secret (520 - who may also be silver)
+Also Sable, tested: CHA Champagne Taste (365), Bo's Champagne Bandalerro (381), Raffels Star (502 - who just had a sable foal by the horse listed at the top of this page), Champagnesugarcookie (503), Champagne Royal Secret (520 - who may also be silver)

 To look for more horses of the rare Sable Champagne color,